coinbase-samples/prime-cli/README.md

 ### Other Platforms

-To install the Prime CLI on other platforms, clone this repoistory, build and then add the binary to the [path](https://en.wikipedia.org/wiki/PATH_(variable)).
+To install the Prime CLI on other platforms, clone this repository, build, and then add the binary to the [path](https://en.wikipedia.org/wiki/PATH_(variable)).

 ```
 git clone git@github.com:coinbase-samples/prime-cli.git